 Parties may want to consider proactively engaging with the relevant Secretary of State or government department early on to help determine whether a public interest intervention notice is likely to be issued and to proactively discuss any potential concerns.
 It may, for example, be possible to avoid the issuance of a public interest intervention notice or an in-depth review if an agreement can be reached directly with the relevant government department regarding suitable undertakings to remedy any potential public interest concerns presented by the transaction.
 This process has, for example, been followed in cases involving the defence sector that do not raise significant public interest concerns and where, therefore, the full process may not be warranted.
 For example:

 - in Gardner Aerospace Holdings/Northern Aerospace (2018), the Secretary of State cleared the transaction unconditionally and did not deem it necessary to refer it to a Phase II review.
-In its report to the Secretary of State, the CMA noted that the MOD had obtained written assurances from Gardner confirming that previously agreed protections between Northern Aerospace and its current owner would continue to apply to Gardner.
-These protections were designed to prevent Northern Aerospace's owner accessing restricted information and required the appointment of an independent auditor and the establishment of a series of auditable security arrangements to affirm the protection of restricted information;90 and
+In its report to the Secretary of State, the CMA noted that the MOD had obtained written assurances from Gardner confirming that previously agreed protections between Gardner and its current owner would also apply to Northern Aerospace.
+These protections were designed to prevent Northern Aerospace's owner accessing restricted information and required the appointment of an independent auditor and the establishment of a series of auditable security arrangements to affirm the protection of restricted information;97 and

 VII CURRENT DEVELOPMENTS